 This latest generation of COSMIC satellites will continue to build on the successes of the program.
 The COSMIC satellites keep scientists and forecasters informed of minute changes in the atmosphere and space, with this latest batch of satellites ensuring that this critical data is collected from the poles to the tropics – Wilbur Ross, Secretary of Commerce

-The project, called COSMIC-2 in the US and FORMOSAT-7 in Taiwan, will also provide an unprecedented level of detail about the planet’s ionosphere.
+The project, called COSMIC-2 in the US and FORMOSAT-7 in Taiwan, will also provide unprecedented detail about the planet’s ionosphere.
 This upper level of the atmosphere is a swirl of electrons and ions, blasted by the sun and adjacent to the Earth’s magnetosphere.
 The COSMIC-2 mission will enable a revolutionary increase in the number and quality of atmospheric and ionospheric observations, which will significantly benefit the research and operational communities.

 Previous satellite and ground-based systems provided infrequent, low-resolution data about the ionosphere.
 COSMIC-2 will continuously monitor the electron density of the ionosphere from 40° north of the equator to 40° south; tracking how charges move and potentially enabling predictions of space weather.